alterior-mvc/alterior/packages/web-server/README.md

 For more information about the capabilities of `teststrap()`, consult the [supertest documentation](https://github.com/visionmedia/supertest).

-# Accessing the Express instance
+# Accessing the underlying Express application

 Perhaps you need access to the Express (or other web engine) application object to do something Alterior doesn't support: